21/00552/FUL Solar Farm and battery stations together with all associated works, equipment and necessary infrastructure

 Background to the proposal

 - The full planning application – 21/00552/FUL Solar Farm and battery stations together with all associated works, equipment and necessary infrastructure – was registered on 8 March 2021.
 To view the application documents and submit your comments, please go online to Hart District Council planning applications , click on “View and comment on planning applications“, and enter 21/00552/FUL in the Search box.
-We provide some [pointers, which you may wish to consider, together with more detail on how to respond here.
-The deadline to submit comments to the public consultation is Wednesday, 7th April 2021.
+The deadline to submit comments to the public consultation was Wednesday, 7th April 2021.

 - JBM Solar conducted a limited consultation on their initial proposals in September 2020.
 This was publicised by posting leaflets to selected addresses in the Rotherwick area; and initially requested responses from residents within a few weeks.
 The Whitewater Valley Preservation Society requested that their publicity was extended to a much more appropriate, wider area and an extension to their deadline to Friday, 23rd October 2020.
 We submitted our response by the extended deadline.
 To request a full copy of our response, please email us.